myleslinder/analytics-plugin-drift/README.md

 - `scriptLoad` is either "load" or "manual"
   - "load" will have the plugin load the script
   - "manual" will not load the script and you must inform the plugin once the script is loaded
-- `identityType` is one of "userAttributes", "identify", or "secured" and indicates what Drift method should be called when `analytics.identify()` is called.
+- `identityType` is one of "userAttributes", "identify", or "signed" and indicates what Drift method should be called when `analytics.identify()` is called.
 - `page` is a boolean value whether or not to forward `analytics.page()` calls to drift.
 Drift automatically tracks pages, so this is for manually telling Drift that the page has changed.
 You likely want this to be `false`, for more information see [the Drift docs](https://devdocs.drift.com/docs/contact-properties#driftpage)
 - `events` is a set of `DriftEventName` [LINK to types] to determine which Drift events should be propagated to the rest of the plugin system [LINK to explain more]
 - `jwtResolver` is a function that returns a promise resolving to the jwt to pass along to `drift.identify()`